liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/text-input-localizable.md

 order: 4
 ---

-<div class="page-description">A text input variation used in fields that can be translated into multiple languages.</div>
+A text input variation used in fields that can be translated into multiple languages.

 ### Layout